Amplituhedra for generic quantum processes via the TQNN representation of UQC: Spin-networks and the TQNN implementation of UQC

 We can summarize the previous section in a simple slogan: operationally, quantum computation is unitary evolution interpreted as computation.
 This has been understood at least since \cite{deutsch:85}.
 Models of quantum computation are ways of making this interpretation obvious.
-We focus here on TQNNs --- TQFTs in a spin-network basis \cite{marciano:22, marciano:24} --- as a model that anticipates the structure of amplituhedra.
+We focus here on TQNNs --- TQFTs in a spin-network basis \cite{marciano:22, marciano:24} --- as a model of quantum computation that anticipates the structure of amplituhedra.
 From an intuitive perspective, it is obvious that TQNNs implement UQC.
 Any unitary evolution / quantum computation can be expressed as a TQFT, so any unitary evolution / quantum computation can be implemented by a TQNN.
-Showing this explicitly reveals the structural details that make this universality useful.
+Showing this explicitly reveals the structural details that make this universality useful.\footnote{Note that our framework does not identify a TQFT on spin networks {\it per se} as a neural network.
+Rather, TQNNs are defined as computational schemes in which transition amplitudes, computed via TQFT techniques on spin network structures, play the role of learnable maps.
+This distinction is explicitly developed in our previous work where we also showed that the semi-classical limit of TQNNs reproduces classical neural network architectures \cite{marciano:22,marciano:24}. }